MeetMithlesh/ASync/README.md

 # ASync by Ciphernauts

+> [!IMPORTANT]
-This repository uses multiple branches to manage different features and modules of the Async project.
+> <span style="color: red:">This repository uses multiple branches to manage different features and modules of the Async project.</span>

 Links to all the repository branches
 1. <a href="https://github.com/MeetMithlesh/ASync/tree/backend">Backend Branch<a/>
 1. <a href="https://github.com/MeetMithlesh/ASync/tree/frontend">Frontend Branch<a/>